lzhan94/Cereals/README.md

 The program collects the *ranking, name, brand, search term, ratings, number of reviews*, and *date* for a given product that comes up in the results page when searching by *search term*.

-It takes a command line argument, filepath, is the absolute path to the csv file.
+It takes a command line argument, filepath, as the absolute path to the csv file.
-If no filepath is given, the default is the directory of cereals.py and the file will be called cereals.csv.
+If no filepath is given, the file will be called cereals.csv and it will be stored in the same directory as cereals.py by default.
 If the csv file does not exist, it will be created.
 If it does exist, the new data will be appended to the existing file.

 ###2.
 Running the Program: